 - Cheddar Chive Popovers

 More easy one pot dinners you might like:

-- Mussels and Sausage with Wine and Garlic
+- Mussels Recipe with Sausage Wine and Garlic

 - Irish Stout Braised Chicken Thighs

 - Sausage Sauerkraut Skillet Dinner

 Tried this recipe?
 Leave a rating and review.